hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Dynamic Forms API.md

 *Options*

 * *width* \- is the width of the column.
 This can be between 1 and 12.
-If not defined, the width will be 12.
+There can be up to 12 columns, so the width is in 12ths.
+For example, setting width = 6 means 6/12ths, so there will be 2 columns each occupying a half of the available screen width.
+If not defined, there will be 1 column whose width is the entire available screen width.
 * *align* \- is the alignment of the content within the column (left, right).
 If not defined, the content will be centered.

 *Example*